lucas-shao/wechatdocs/README.md

 # wechatdocs
-chat with any doc , gaining knowledge more convenient
+chat with any documents , gaining knowledge more convenient